How does the Berner Oberland Pass work?

-A Regional-Pass Bernese Oberland is a convenient option for traveling in this region.
+A Berner Oberland Pass is a convenient option for traveling in this region.
 You can travel as much as you like and you do not need tickets most of the time.
 Just board with your pass and enjoy the ride.

 Printing and validating the pass